 - Make the dough:

-- Place the flour in a bowl, mix in the salt and ajwain, then add to it the vegetable shortening.
-With your fingers, crumble the shortening into the floor until the shortening is evenly distributed and the flour looks grainy.
+Place the flour in a bowl, mix in the salt and ajwain, then add to it the coconut oil.
+With your fingers, crumble the bits of oil into the floor until it is evenly distributed and the flour looks grainy.
 This will ensure your crust is crisp.

 - Now, adding just a little cold water at a time, knead the flour into a stiff dough.
 Don't overknead it-- stop as soon as you have a mass that holds together because you don't want to overactivate the gluten.